scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

 plotter.show(jupyter_backend='static')
 ```

 Note these "2D plots" are actually flat objects in a 3D space.
 If you make an interactive plot, you can rotate the panel.
-The support is still somewhat experimental.
+The support for projected plotting is still somewhat experimental.
 Possibly, not all projections will work correctly.
 Unfortunately, plotter.add_coastlines() does not yet work with projected plots.